Skip to content

 Planning Your Virtualisation Project

-Before virtualising, conduct a workload assessment to understand the CPU, memory, and storage requirements of each application.
-Not every application is suitable for virtualisation — some require direct hardware access — but the majority of standard business workloads are excellent candidates.
-Design your virtual infrastructure with sufficient headroom for growth, and plan your backup and DR strategy before you begin.
-PRCONNECT has designed and deployed virtualised infrastructure for businesses across Kosovo in healthcare, manufacturing, retail, and financial services.
+Before virtualising, conduct a workload assessment to understand the CPU, memory and storage requirements of each application.
+Not every application is suitable for virtualisation, especially where direct hardware access or vendor restrictions apply.
+Design the environment with enough headroom for growth and host failure, and define the backup and disaster-recovery strategy before migration begins.

 Cloud vs. On-Premise Virtualisation